EpsilonSolutions/netscaler-command-reference/docs/ssl/ssl-servicegroup/ssl-servicegroup.md

 Possible values: ENABLED, DISABLED
 Default value: ENABLED

+<b>SNIEnable</b>
+State of the Server Name Indication (SNI) feature on the service.
+SNI helps to enable SSL encryption on multiple domains on a single virtual server or service if the domains are controlled by the same organization and share the same second-level domain name.
+For example, *.sports.net can be used to secure domains such as login.sports.net and help.sports.net.
+Possible values: ENABLED, DISABLED
+Default value: DISABLED

+<b>ocspStapling</b>
+State of OCSP stapling support on the SSL virtual server.
+Supported only if the protocol used is higher than SSLv3.
+Possible values:
+ENABLED: The appliance sends a request to the OCSP responder to check the status of the server certificate and caches the response for the specified time.
+If the response is valid at the time of SSL handshake with the client, the OCSP-based server certificate status is sent to the client during the handshake.
+DISABLED: The appliance does not check the status of the server certificate.
+Possible values: ENABLED, DISABLED
+Default value: DISABLED

 <b>serverAuth</b>
 State of server authentication support for the SSL service group.
 Possible values: ENABLED, DISABLED